SolaceLabs/solace-pretty-dump/README.md

 ### Browsing a Queue

 To non-destructively view the messages on a queue, use the browse option: `b:<queueName>`.
-You have the option of browsing all messages, a single message based on Message ID, or a range of messages (either closed "`12345-67890`" or open-ended "`12345-`").
+Once the app starts up and initializes, you have the option of browsing all messages, a single message based on Message ID, or a range of messages (either closed "`12345-67890`" or open-ended "`12345-`").

 To find the ID of the messages on a queue, either use PubSub+ Manager, CLI, or SEMP: